Offshore Areas Mineral Rules 2026

 1. Identification of offshore block

-2. Participation in auction
+2. Participation in the auction

 3. Grant of operating rights